MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-a-Graphical-Date-Picker.md

 The script begins by loading two .NET Framework classes: **System.Drawing** and **System.Windows.Forms**.
-You then start a new instance of the .NET Framework class **Windows.Forms.Form**; that provides a blank form or window to which you can start adding controls.
+You then start a new instance of the .NET Framework class **Windows.Forms.Form**.
+That provides a blank form or window to which you can start adding controls.

 ```powershell
 $form = New-Object Windows.Forms.Form -Property @{